-The estimated budget for 2020 is MVR 37.5 billion, of which total expenditure is 35.6 billion.
-Total expenditure is calculated by deducting loan repayments and contribution to international financial institutions.
+The estimated budget for 2020 is MVR 37.9 billion, of which total expenditure is MVR 36.0 billion.
+Total expenditure is calculated by deducting loan repayments and contribution to international financial institutions from the total budget.

 The overall budget balance is the difference between total revenues and grants, and expenditures.
 There will be a budget deficit if the total expenditures are higher than the total revenues and grants.
 The primary budget balance is the overall balance after deducting loan servicing costs.

-The 2020 Budget includes a total of MVR 7,912.4 million on economic affair.
-Most of the expenditure in this sector (MVR 4,096.7 million) is allocated to economic, social and labour affairs.
+The 2020 Budget includes a total of MVR 7,954.7 million on economic affair.
+Most of the expenditure in this sector (MVR 4,114.0 million) is allocated to economic, social and labor affairs.

 Expenditures on this function aim to promote equality within the society.
 From the budget allocated for this sector, MVR 1,371.6 million is allocated for sickness and disability, MVR 1,320.0 million for old age, and MVR 1,299.1 million for other expenditure for social protection.

-The 2020 budget allocates a total of MVR 1,493.8 million on defence related expenditures.
-The majority of this is spent on military defence with a total of MVR 1,333.0 million.
+The 2020 budget allocates a total of MVR 1,499.4 million on defense related expenditures.
+The majority of this is spent on military defense with a total of MVR 1,333.0 million.

-The 2020 budget allocates MVR 9,942.5 million for public order and safety.
-The majority of the expenditure are on border control and public safety.
-This constitutes a total budget of MVR 1,808.2 million.
+The 2020 budget allocates MVR 3,012.2 million for public order and safety.
+Most of the expenditure are on border control and public safety.
+This constitutes a total budget of MVR 1,809.7 million.

-The 2020 budget allocates MVR 3,168.8 million on the provision of general public services.
-A total of MVR 2,998.2 million is allocated for executive and legislative organs, financial and fiscal affairs, and external affairs, while MVR 190.1 million is allocated for general public services.
+The 2020 budget allocates MVR 3,240.0 million on the provision of general public services.
+A total of MVR 3,049.9 million is allocated for executive and legislative organs, financial and fiscal affairs, and external affairs, while MVR 190.1 million is allocated for general public services.